 The Board of Directors will consider director candidates recommended by our stockholders in accordance with the following procedures.
 Stockholders may make recommendations with regard to nominees for election to the Board of Directors at future annual meetings of stockholders by submitting in writing a notice, received by the Secretary of Supernus, no earlier than 120 days and no later than 90 days prior to the anniversary date of the prior year's meeting, or, if we did not have an annual meeting of stockholders in the prior year or if the date of the current year's annual meeting is more than 30 days before or after the anniversary date of the prior year's annual meeting, on or before 15 days after the date on which the date of the current year's annual meeting is first disclosed in a public statement.
 Such recommendations or notices of nomination must set forth (i) all information relating to each nominee that is required to be disclosed in solicitations of proxies for election of directors in an election contest, or is otherwise required, in each case pursuant to and in accordance with Section 14(a) of the Securities Exchange Act of 1934, as amended ("Exchange Act") and the rules and regulations promulgated thereunder.
-With respect to nominations, notices of nominations must include the written consent of each nominee to being named in the proxy statement as a nominee and to serving as a director if elected.
-In addition, stockholders submitting nominations must provide certain information pertinent to them.
+With respect to nominations, notices of nominations must provide certain information pertinent to them.
+In making recommendations or nominations, stockholders submitting nominations must provide certain information pertinent to them.
 In making recommendations or nominations, stockholders must adhere to all of the required procedures set forth in our Amended and Restated Bylaws, a copy of which has been filed with the SEC.
 Stockholders should also consider the minimum qualifications determined by our Board of Directors for Board members as noted elsewhere in this Proxy Statement.
 All nominees for director, including nominees recommended by a stockholder, shall be evaluated on the same basis.